 The Mass is the highest point of the Funeral Rites and is a final tribute to your loved one.
-Great care should be taken in planning the Funeral Mass; you will want these selections to speak of your loved one and also bring the family comfort and consolation.
-Our recommended selections are both appropriate for funerals and beautiful passages of peace and hope.
-May God's strength be with you.
+Great care should be taken in planning the Funeral Liturgy/Mass; you will want these selections to speak of your loved one and also bring the family comfort and consolation.